population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-The stringency index cannot capture the extent to which the lockdown policies were enforced or adhered to, and we, therefore, also use Google Mobility data on the percentage change in the number of visitors to retail and recreation locations relative to the pre-Covid behavior [@Google2022].
+The stringency index cannot capture the extent to which the lockdown policies were enforced or adhered to, and we, therefore, also use Google Mobility data on the percentage change in the number of visitors to retail and recreation locations relative to the pre-COVID-19 behavior [@Google2022].
 We use this measure because it captures the closures of shops and has better regional coverage than most other mobility measures.[^other_mobility]